 Our people play an important role in the fight against financial crime.
 We have built a dedicated team of financial crime specialists and equip our employees to speak up when something does not look right.

 Our team of specialists has been significantly strengthened over recent years.
 Our dedicated Compliance function, led by senior experienced personnel, brings together all areas of financial crime risk management within the bank.

 The function’s eight specialist areas include a Financial Crime Threat Mitigation capability to leverage intelligence, investigations, analytics, technology and public-private partnerships so we stay one step ahead of the criminals.

-We delivered more than 3.1 million hours of targeted training on financial crime to employees in 2016.
+We have invested significant amounts of time and money to make sure our employees are properly equipped to combat financial crime.
 As a minimum requirement, all HSBC employees must complete mandatory on-line learning in areas such as sanctions and anti-money laundering every year, with individuals in higher risk roles receiving targeted training specific to their role.